-OHFA will begin accepting Applications for 2025 HTF Program Year funds on May 12, 2025.
+OHFA will begin accepting Applications for 2026 HTF Program Year funds on May 13, 2026.

 OHFA will now only accept applications that are submitted through Dropbox.
 A Dropbox link may be requested by contacting any of the Analysts listed on the previous page.
-Instructions for using Dropbox are included on the OHFA webpage and at the end of the Application Packet as attachment J.
+Instructions for using Dropbox are included on the OHFA webpage and at the end of the Application Packet as attachment L.

 Additional deadlines, if necessary, will be as follows: